ScopTel configuration

 In cases where the Floating IP address cannot be used then the option must be disabled

-Here is an example of a Yealink Phone template configured to use the Floating IP address.
+Here is an example of a Yealink Phone template configured to use the Floating IP address in the Automatic Provisioning System.

 Firewall Requirements